rmtew/peasauce/README.md

 ### QT UI Keyboard Shortcuts

+* 1: Select the first operand, if any, in the operands column of the currently selected row.
+* 2: Select the second operand, if any, in the operands column of the currently selected row.
+* 3: Select the third operand, if any, in the operands column of the currently selected row.
 * CTRL+G: Open a dialog to enter an address to jump to.
 * CTRL+O: Open a dialog to select a file to open to disassemble.
 * CTRL+Q: Quit.